cleavr/cleaverdocs/content/documentation/providers.md

 To create a key, go to **My Profile > API Tokens > Add a Personal Access Token**.
 You will need to give the ‘Domains’, ‘Linodes’ and ‘StackScripts’ options Read/Write access.

+Wanting to set up your Linode Server to send emails?
+In an effort to reduce SPAM emails being sent from Linode servers, they have locked down port 25.
+[Follow their instructions to request ability to send mail.](https://www.linode.com/docs/guides/running-a-mail-server/#sending-email-on-linode)

 #### [UpCloud](https://upcloud.com/)

 With a focus on small / medium businesses and with developer productivity in mind, UpCloud is a great VPS provider